unreadable/fullstack-interview-task/README.md

     $ git clone https://github.com/unreadable/fullstack-interview-task.git
     $ cd fullstack-interview-task
     $ npm install --prefix admin
+    $ npm install --prefix investments
     $ npm install --prefix financial-companies
-    $ npm install --prefix financial-companies
-    # to this for inside service: admin, i
+    # do this for every microservice
     $ npm start

 The services will try to use ports 8081, 8082 and 8083.
 You can query directly into your browser of choice.

+## Testing

+This is a minimal set of unit tests as a proof of concept.
+To perform unit testing, run the following commands inside root directory:

+    $ cd admin
+    $ npm test

 ## Q&A